The Dynamics of Learning and Competition in Schumpeterian Environments

 (R&R at Strategic Management Journal)

-Compared to the large-scale enterprises of the past, digital firms tend to be narrower in their vertical scope (hyperspecialization) but larger in their scale (hyperscaling).
-We explain this phenomenon through a theory about the simultaneous impetus towards scale and specialization created by the opportunity costs of not intensively deploying highly scalable resources.
-Our theory is supported by a model that combines recent theoretical developments in the RBV with real-world insights about the resource attributes of digital firms.
-We develop a number of propositions consistent with observed examples and empirical regularities in digital business models, shedding light on the far-reaching ways that technology-enabled resources are reshaping firms in the fourth industrial revolution.
+Compared to enterprises of the past, digital firms tend to be simultaneously narrower in their vertical scope and larger in their scale.
+We explain this phenomenon through a theory about how attributes of a firm’s resource bundle impact its scale and specialization.
+In particular, we highlight that the high scalability of digital firms’ resource bundles may drive “hyperspecialization” and “hyperscaling” due to the opportunity costs of not intensively deploying these resources.
+We use descriptive theory and a formal model to develop a number of propositions that are consistent with observed features of digital businesses.
+Our research provides a parsimonious modeling framework for future resource-based theorizing about digital firms, and sheds light on the far-reaching ways that technology-enabled resources are reshaping firms in the digital economy.